-Couched in personality science, my work examines macro- and micro-level changes in sense of purpose across the lifespan and their implications.
-Some of my most recent research has investigated the way in which purpose predicts weekly domain-specific relationship satisfaction after the college transition.
-Moving forward, I am interested in understanding the extent to which purpose varies from day-to-day, what predicts daily stability, and the implications of purpose variability for individuals.
+Couched in personality science, my work examines macro- and micro-level changes in sense of purpose across the lifespan and how these changes connect to social relationships.
+Some of my most recent research has investigated the way in which purpose predicts weekly domain-specific relationship satisfaction after the college transition as well as within-person variability in daily sense of purpose in older adults.
+Moving forward, I am interested in understanding the extent to which purpose varies based on how and when the construct is assessed, what other constructs are associated with within-person purpose variability, and the implications of this variability for both purpose development and predicting life outcomes.

 Here are some of Gabrielle’s favorite publications: